Sliick Docs: Complete User Guide

 Image merge fields

-To merge a Salesforce ContentVersion or URL field as a dynamic image inline within text:
+To merge a Salesforce image or URL field as a dynamic image inline within text:

-At runtime the chip resolves to an <img> tag using the field’s URL or the latest ContentVersion’s download URL.
+At generation the chip resolves to the field’s image.
 Image merge fields work the same way inside Repeat scope: each iteration resolves to its own image.

 Image block with merge-field source